 Strong bacteria can cause certain eye infections, and the usual home remedies may not be effective against them.
 In such cases, the best option is to make use of antibiotics to combat infectious bacteria directly.
-Your doctor might recommend baby safe ointments or drops.
-Any yellow coloured secretion that might occur near the eye should be removed using cotton swabs soaked in salt water.
+Your doctor might recommend baby-safe antibiotic ointments or drops.
+Any yellow-coloured secretion that might occur near the eye should be removed using cotton swabs soaked in salt water.

 10. Infection at Birth

-Many times, doctors, themselves, administer eye drops to a child to protect them from any infection that they might be susceptible to right after birth.
+Many times, doctors administer eye drops to a child to protect them from any infection that they might be susceptible to right after birth.
 These drops can be quite sensitive to the newborn’s eyes and cause extreme irritation.
-In such cases, there is no action one can take or needs to takem and the irritation goes away in its own time.
+In such cases, there is no action one can take or needs to take, and the irritation goes away in its own time.

-Baby’s have sensitive eyes, and any infection or irritation can cause him to become upset right away.
-By aiming to soothe the pain and bringing relief to the infant, you can then check what the cause of the infection is and make use of the right remedies or consult your paediatrician accordingly.
+Babies have sensitive eyes, and any infection or irritation can cause them to become upset right away.
+By aiming to soothe the pain and bring relief to the infant, you can then check what the cause of the infection is and make use of the right remedies or consult your paediatrician accordingly.